 Teen charged with stealing, using credit card avoids jail

-Emily E. Crowell, 19, of Harriman Road, saw a larceny from a building charge dismissed but an improper use of a credit card over $1,200, continued without a finding for a year.
+Emily E. Crowell, 19, of Harriman Road saw a larceny from a building charge dismissed but an improper use of a credit card over $1,200 was continued without a finding for a year.
 Should she stay out of trouble with the law for a year, the charge will be dropped.

 During the same appearance in court, Crowell saw two assault and battery charges stemming from incidents in Merrimac months early resolved as well.
 The assault and battery charges were continued without a finding for a year with the understanding that she remain drug and alcohol free with random screens and not abuse her victim.